Projects per year

 Personal Statement

-I am a lecturer in International Management.
-I teach sujects that pertain to cross-cultural management, work and migration in the global economy.
-I joined the University of Strathclyde after graduating from the University of Sunderland with a PhD in Culture.
+I am a Senior Lecturer in International Management, with a teaching focus on cross-cultural management, global employment, and work in the international economy.
+I joined the University of Strathclyde after completing my PhD in Culture from the University of Sunderland.

 I welcome research ideas and collaborations on the above topics from fellow academics as well as students at both postgraduate and undergraduate levels.